microsoft/AISkillsForWindows/README.md

 While this release focuses on vision-oriented scenarios and primitives, this API is meant to accommodate any kind of input and output variable and a wide range of scenarios (Vision, Audio, Text, etc.).
 Any developer can extend this API set and expose their own AI skills.
 [See skills released by Intel](#IntelSkills)

-## How To Use
+## Creating a skill of your own

-For how to use the framework to author a Skill to be consumed, and creating an app to consume the skill, see the [SentimentAnalyzerCustomSkill](samples/SentimentAnalyzerCustomSkill) Sample.
+For how to use the framework to author a new Skill of your own exposing your AI solution to other app developers, and creating an actual app to consume this new skill, see the [SentimentAnalyzerCustomSkill](samples/SentimentAnalyzerCustomSkill) Sample.

 ## Samples for AI skills [published by Microsoft on nuget.org](https://www.nuget.org/profiles/VisionSkills)